November (2004 film)

-November is a 2004 American psychological thriller film first screened at the 2004 Sundance Film Festival.
-It stars Courteney Cox as Sophie, a photographer whose life begins to unravel following a traumatic incident on November 7 that involved her boyfriend, played by James LeGros.
-The film co-stars Michael Ealy, Nora Dunn, Anne Archer, Nick Offerman, and Matthew Carey.
+November is a 2004 American psychological thriller film premiered at the 2004 Sundance Film Festival.
+It follows a photographer (Courteney Cox) whose life begins to unravel following a traumatic incident on November 7 that involved her boyfriend (James LeGros).
+The film co-stars Michael Ealy, Nora Dunn, Anne Archer, Nick Offerman and Matthew Carey.

 The low-budget independent film was directed by Greg Harrison, written by Benjamin Brand and Harrison, and produced by Danielle Renfrew and Gary Winick.
-Sony Pictures Classics released it to theaters in the United States on July 22, 2005, and while its award-winning digital video photography was praised, many reviews criticised the film's story for being too ambiguous and derivative of other pictures.
-Critics have compared it to the work of film-makers such as David Lynch and M. Night Shyamalan.
+Sony Pictures Classics released it to theaters in the United States on July 22, 2005, and while its award-winning digital video photography was praised, many reviews criticized the film's story for being too ambiguous and derivative of other films.
+Critics have compared it to the work of filmmakers such as David Lynch and M. Night Shyamalan.